Armed intruder apprehended on Windsor Castle grounds as queen celebrates Christmas

 “Members of the royal family have been informed about the incident,” Mears said.
 “We do not believe there is a wider danger to the public.”

-A spokeswoman for Buckingham Palace declined to comment on the incident.
+A spokeswoman for Buckingham Palace declined to comment, saying it was a matter for the police. .

+Windsor has seen other security breeches this year.
+In May, a couple was arrested after entering the grounds of the Windsor estate.
+The Times of London reported that they were found near the spot where the queen walks her dogs.

-For a second year in a row, the queen scrapped her customary plans to host a large Christmas gathering at her Sandringham estate in Norfolk, England.
-Buckingham Palace cited concerns over a spike in coronavirus infections.
+The queen had been planning to host Christmas this year at her Sandringham estate in Norfolk, England.
+But those plans were scrapped, for the second year in a row, following a spike in coronavirus infections.
 Confirmed daily cases hit a record high on Saturday.

 Instead, the queen spent Christmas Day at Windsor Castle, her main residence since the start of the pandemic in 2020.
 She was joined by a small group of family members, including her eldest son, Prince Charles, and his wife, Camilla.

 This was the queen’s first Christmas since the death of her husband, Prince Philip, in April at age 99.
-The queen paid tribute to him in her annual Christmas Day speech, which was broadcast Saturday was but recorded last week.
+The queen paid tribute to him in her annual Christmas Day speech, which was broadcast Saturday but recorded last week.

 Referring to Philip, the queen said that there was “one familiar laugh missing this year.”